-- 7. You buy a kettle but it stopped working after one use.
+7. You buy a kettle but it stopped working after one use.
 You take it back to the shop and they say you have to return the kettle to the manufacturer yourself.
-Is this right? - b) No
+Is this right?

+b) No

 Your contract is with the retailer or supplier who sold you the item so if there is a fault, it is up to them to sort out the problem - not the manufacturer.
-The retailer should sort out the problem for you within a reasonable time and without much inconvenience to you.
+The retailer should sort out the problem for you within a reasonable time and without significant inconvenience to you and free of charge.
 If the fault is major, like a kettle that stops working after one use, you have the option to get your money back.

-If a fault occurs within the first 6 months after you buy it, it is presumed that the fault was there when you bought the item and you are entitled to ask for a refund or a repair.
+When a fault occurs within 30 days of receiving the goods.